ghermens/media2click/Documentation/Configuration/Index.rst

       Maximum height of preview image.
 Set via Constant Editor.

    :ts:`.cObject:` cObject
-      If present, this cObject is used for rendering the placeholder.
+      This cObject is used for rendering the placeholder.
 If this cObject is a FLUIDTEMPLATE, some useful values are passed to the fluid template as settings:

       :ts:`.settings:`